 I know you may be tired of me evangelizing about squash.
 But please hold on!
 The best is here.

-Several lovely blogging friends are helping me share a whole week of winter squash recipes from my book, Smitten with Squash, and we’re all giving you a chance to win a copy for your own kitchen.
+Several lovely blogging friends are helping me share a whole week of winter squash recipes from my book, Smitten with Squash.
 When you take a peak at the Gluten-Free Delicata Donuts or the Fresh Herb & Gruyere Spaghetti Squash Saute, I think you’ll fall in love with the curcubit family as much as I have.

 For this week of #SquashLove, I thought I’d share one of my favorite recipes from the book, this vibrant & nourishing Wild Rice and Butternut Squash Salad.
 I also thought it would be fun to answer 3 of the questions people ask me about my writing and this vegetable I’m so smitten with.